Topi-ab/fpga_accelerated_sim/README.md

 ## Set PL Clock Frequency

-`echo 200000000 > /sys/devices/platform/fpga-region/fpga-region:clocking0/set_rate`
+<strike>`echo 200000000 > /sys/devices/platform/fpga-region/fpga-region:clocking0/set_rate`

 This sets the PL clock to 200 MHz.

-250 MHz is already too fast.
+250 MHz is already too fast.</strike>

+The default 99.99..
+MHz clock speed is good to go, and does not need to be touched.
+The clock generator in BD design is generating 250 MHz clock for the emulator.

 ## Run the Application